Logo

 4. United Kingdom — Crypto-Friendly Countries Momentum

-With policy refinements and growing institutional interest, the UK is positioning itself as a hub for digital finance.
-Clearer compliance paths can attract startups and financial firms, aiding Bitcoin’s integration with established services and expanding the local user base.
+With policy refinements and continued institutional interest, the UK is positioning itself as a hub for digital finance.
+More transparent compliance routes can support fintech growth and encourage broader integration of Bitcoin within regulated services.

 5. Bhutan — Clean-Energy Mining and Businesses in 2026